Rosefield Solar Farm

 This page contains answers to frequently asked questions about Rosefield Solar Farm.

-No. The entire Rosefield site is 771 hectares (approx. 1,906 acres).
-We expect to use less than 40% (279 hectares / 689 acres) of that for solar panels and battery storage.
-The rest of the site would be used for landscape and ecological enhancements.
+No. The entire Rosefield site is 675 hectares (approx. 1,665 acres).
+We expect to use around 40% (280 hectares / 691 acres) of that for above ground development.
+The rest of the site would be used for areas of underground cabling and access, and areas of landscape and ecological enhancements.

 We recognise that there has been a significant volume of construction in the area due to HS2 and East-West Rail.

-In response to feedback about the current and potential future effects of construction on the local area, we have developed an initial draft of our Outline Construction Traffic Management Plan which details our approach to managing construction traffic effects.
+In response to feedback about the current and potential future effects of construction on the local area, we have submitted an Outline Construction Traffic Management Plan as part of the DCO Application, which details our approach to managing construction traffic effects.

 We oppose the abuse of human rights and forced labour anywhere in the global supply chain.
 We ask all suppliers to ensure compliance with the Modern Slavery Act and we are also actively strengthening our existing procurement process to make every effort to prevent any negative impact on people and the environment.